awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 then follow steps 5-9.
 The **Outputs** tab will contain the Role ARN which you will need when adding data mappers.

 You will need to grant this role read and write access to your data.
-The recommended approach to this is to use a bucket policy.
+We recommend you do this using a bucket policy.
 For more information, see [Granting Access to Data](#granting-access-to-data).

 ## Deploying the Solution